5.5.1 Using "zero-copy"

 <depend>rclcpp</depend>

-Modify CMakeLists.txt, add the following content below the rosidl_generate_interfaces statement to complete the publisher compilation:
+Modify CMakeLists.txt and add the following content below the rosidl_generate_interfaces statement to complete the publisher compilation:

 find_package(rclcpp REQUIRED)